lakshmankumar12/general_reading_notes/kubernetes.md

 * Logical abstraction for a collection of pods that function exactly alike
 * Pods are ephemeral - so service offers a frontend to the pods to other functions
+    * Typically services expose a ClusterIP on which they are available.
+This IP is fixed although pods (offering that service) may keep changing with their actual IPs.
+This way other pods contant the service on its ClusterIP instead of bothering with the serving pod's ip.
 * This is how the service to pod mapping works:
   ```
   service.yml                                      pod.yml